amir0322/pfproject/README.md

 ## Dataset Description
 ### The primary dataset is contained in cafesales.csv and includes the following columns:
+## Transaction ID:
-## Transaction ID:Unique identifier for each transaction.
+Unique identifier for each transaction.
+## Item:
-## Item: Description of the item sold.
+Description of the item sold.
+## Quantity:
-## Quantity: Number of items sold in the transaction.
+Number of items sold in the transaction.
-## Price Per Unit: Selling price for each item.
+## Price Per Unit:
+Selling price for each item.
-## Total Spent: Total amount spent in the transaction.
+## Total Spent:
+Total amount spent in the transaction.
-## Payment Method: The method of payment (e.g., Credit Card, Cash, Digital Wallet).
+## Payment Method:
+The method of payment (e.g., Credit Card, Cash, Digital Wallet).
+## Location:
-## Location: The location of the transaction (e.g., In-store, Takeaway).
+The location of the transaction (e.g., In-store, Takeaway).
-## Transaction Date: Date when the transaction occurred.
+## Transaction Date:
+Date when the transaction occurred.
 # Requirements
 ## To run the analysis, you must have the following libraries installed:
 ## "numpy","pandas"